Esophageal Cancer (cont.)

 - Barium swallow: After you drink a barium solution, you have x-rays taken of your esophagus and stomach.
 The barium solution makes your esophagus show up more clearly on the x-rays.
 This test is also called an upper GI series.

-- Endoscopy: The doctor uses a thin, lighted tube (endoscope) to look down your esophagus.
+- Endoscopy: The doctor uses a thin, lighted, flexible tube (endoscope) to look down your esophagus.
 The doctor first numbs your throat with an anesthetic spray, and you may also receive medicine to help you relax.
 The tube is passed through your mouth or nose to the esophagus.
 The doctor may also call this procedure upper endoscopy, EGD, or esophagoscopy.

 - Biopsy: Usually, cancer begins in the inner layer of the esophagus.
 The doctor uses an endoscope to remove tissue from the esophagus.
 A pathologist checks the tissue under a microscope for cancer cells.
 A biopsy is the only sure way to know if cancer cells are present.

 You may want to ask the doctor these questions before having a biopsy:

 - Where will the procedure take place?
 Will I have to go to the hospital?

 - How long will it take?
 Will I be awake?

 - Will it hurt?
 Will I get an anesthetic?

 - What are the risks?
 What are the chances of infection or bleeding afterward?